IBAnimatable/IBAnimatable/README.md

 ## How to contribute
 All of us can contribute to this project.
 Fewer overheads mean less time to build quality Apps and more time to enjoy coffee ☕️.

-If you are a design, you can design in Interface Builder with `IBAnimatable` or redo your existing design from Sketch or Photoshop.
-You should be able to do <del>all</del> most of design work in Interface Builder.
+* If you are a designer, you can design in Interface Builder with `IBAnimatable` without designing tool like Sketch, or implement your existing design from Sketch or Photoshop in Interface Builder rapidly.
+With `IBAnimatable`, you should be able to do <del>all</del> most of design work in Interface Builder.
 If you have any feature request, please [create a GitHub Issue](https://github.com/JakeLin/IBAnimatable/issues/new) and we will put it in the backlog.
 If you have done any design with `IBAnimatable`, please let us know via creating Pull Request or GitHub Issue.
 We will add it to Readme file.

-If you are a developer, you can work on features or fix bugs, please check out [GitHub Issues](https://github.com/JakeLin/IBAnimatable/issues) to find out the backlog.
-If you have used `IBAnimatable` in you App, please let us know via creating Pull Request or GitHub Issue.
+* If you are a developer, you can work on features or fix bugs, please check out [GitHub Issues](https://github.com/JakeLin/IBAnimatable/issues) to find out the backlog.
+If you have used `IBAnimatable` in your App, please let us know via creating Pull Request or GitHub Issue.
 We will add it to Readme file.

-If you are good at English, please correct my English 😁.
+* If you are good at English, please correct my English 😁.
 If you are good at other languages, please create a Readme file in those languages.

-If you like the project, please share it with the other designers and developers, and star 🌟 the project. 🤗
+* If you like the project, please share it with the other designers and developers, and star 🌟 the project. 🤗

 ## Inspirations